JoJoJet/bevy-trait-query/README.md

 // Trait implementations omitted for brevity...

-// Adds the logic for this game. struct MyPlugin;
+// Contains the logic for this game. struct MyPlugin;

 impl Plugin for MyPlugin {